+The one thing that we do know about Antioch’s surrender to the Arabs is that it didn’t go so well for the city, which found itself close to the new front line in what became a kind of cold war between the Caliphate and the Byzantines, a state of affairs that lasted until the Turks finally punched their way into Anatolia in 1071.
 As you might imagine, frontier Antioch stopped being the kind of place where wealthy urban types wanted to live.
 It was eventually captured by the First Crusade in 1098 and saw a bit of a resurgence as a Crusader kingdom, but that ended when the city was sacked and burned by the Mamluks in 1268.
 Over the next century or so, it gradually began to empty out, until by the early 15th century it contained only a few hundred inhabitants.
 It only finally regained prominence in the 19th-20th centuries during the tail end of the Ottoman period.
-Today Antakya is the capital of Turkey’s Hatay Province, and, sadly, new development there frequently results in the destruction of what’s left of the old city.
+Today Antakya is the capital of Turkey’s Hatay Province, and, sadly, new development there frequently results in the destruction of parts of the old city.